pedrocoquito/boardgamegeek-data-pipeline/README.md

 ### Data Normalization

-- The file `dataNormalization.py` on the `notebooks/` folder and its execution on Databricks can be found at the link [Data Normalization](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2574631733088421/3142486001784762/3650020472583597/latest.html) or the screenshot showing the execution on the platform in the folder in the file `dataNormalization.png` on the `docs/` folder.
+- The file `dataNormalization.py` in the `notebooks/` folder and its execution on Databricks can be found at the link [Data Normalization](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2574631733088421/3142486001784762/3650020472583597/latest.html) or the screenshot showing the execution on the platform in the file `dataNormalization.png` in the `docs/` folder.

 The script performed the following steps: